 Tubal Ligation: Method for Permanent Birth Control

 At Southern Oklahoma Women's Health, our doctors offer two options for performing tubal ligations.
-Your doctor and you will discuss these options as part of your consult and surgery plan.
+You and your doctor will discuss these options as part of your consult and surgery plan.
 The first option is a tubal ligation performed laparascopically as an out-patient procedure at the hospital.
-The second option is the Essure technology and that procedure is performed in-office.
+The second option is the Essure technology, and that procedure is performed in-office.

-Upon consultation, we will discuss the options of sterilization.
+Upon consultation, we will discuss your sterilization options.
 Southern Oklahoma Women’s Health tubal ligation is commonly referred to as “getting your tubes tied.”

-Our physicians Dr. Henry Ramirez and Dr. Gregory Root, will help you decide, dependent upon your medical situation, if tubal ligation is prime option to consider or perhaps another method such as a tubal implant may be more appropriate.
-Either way, our patients find comfort in the doctor’s 28 years of combined experience treating Oklahoma gynecology patients.
+Our physician, Dr. Henry Ramirez, will help you decide, dependent upon your medical situation, if tubal ligation is a prime option, to consider or perhaps another method such as a tubal implant may be more appropriate.
+Either way, our patients find comfort in the doctor’s years of experience treating Oklahoma gynecology patients.